-No matter what the name the intention from any government is the same; put some money aside for the future.
+No matter what the name, the intention from any government is the same; to encourage us all to put some money aside for the future.

-ISAs have gone through a few changes over the last few years; these have mainly centered on structure and contribution levels.
+ISAs have gone through a few changes over the last few years; these have mainly centred on structure and contribution levels.
 Today ISAs are simple and easy to understand:

 Points to Note:

-- The above options are maximums, less could be invested and the annual allowance would not fully be utilized.
+- The above options are maximums, less could be invested and the annual allowance would not fully be utilised.